LounesMD/ReinforcementLearning/README.md

 ## To come
 car-in-the-hill environnement.  <br>
+Q-Learning applied to car-in-the-hill (the environnement will be discretize). <br>

 non-exhaustive list of what's coming soon :
 + Algorithms :
   1. Monte Carlo Search